 Since the 2017 business year, adidas has been publishing its financial and non-financial information on one combined publication: the adidas Annual Report.
 The Annual Report contains a combined non-financial statement for adidas AG and the Group.
 The content of the non-financial statement is covered by a separate limited assurance engagement, and the assurance was conducted using the International Standard on Assurance Engagements ISAE 3000 (Revised).

 Since the year 2000, adidas has been regularly disclosing its progress on set targets in its Sustainability Reports.

 Our reporting covers all brands of the company and our own facilities in all countries where we operate.
 It also refers at length to the activities of our suppliers - both those with whom adidas has a direct contractual relationship (direct supply chain) and those whose contracts are with individual business units, agents or licensees (indirect supply chain).
-Any variations in scope or boundary, where relevant, are itemised for specific data sets in the sustainability performance data section or annual Green Company Reports.
-The Green Company Reports complements our global reporting approach and provides in-depth details of our on-site environmental management.
+Any variations in scope or boundary, where relevant, are itemised for specific data sets in the sustainability performance data section or annual Green Company Reports which complement our global reporting approach and provide in-depth details of our on-site environmental management (see below).
 There have been no major changes in our reporting approach compared to the previous year.

 Reliable performance data is important.
 It allows us to review our progress and plan our next steps.
 By publishing that data we invite our stakeholders to form their own view about our performance.
 Since 2006, the supply chain-related data management for our program had been managed on the Fair Factories Clearinghouse (FFC) platform.
 We use that data to develop critical statements and to report multiple internal and external stakeholders.
 A selected group of administration offices, manufaturing sites and distribution centres of adidas report their environmental data on an annual basis.
 This data is presented in the Green Company Reports.